EVIDENCE-BASED APPROACHES · SCHEMA THERAPY

 Overcompensator

-Attempts to counter vulnerability through control, perfectionism, dominance, achievement, or self-reliance.
-This mode often masks underlying fear, shame, or insecurity.
+Attempts to counter vulnerability through control, perfectionism, dominance, achievement, or self-reliance — often masking underlying fear, shame, or insecurity.

-These modes reflect internalised rules, expectations, and judgments that developed in response to early experiences of pressure, criticism, or conditional acceptance.
-While they are often intended to prevent failure, rejection, or harm, they can become harsh, inflexible, and emotionally costly over time.
+These modes reflect rules and judgments developed in response to early experiences of pressure, criticism, or conditional acceptance.
+Often intended to prevent failure or rejection, they can become harsh, inflexible, and emotionally costly over time.

 Punitive Critic